 He can suggest materials that might cost you higher upfront but will save you money in the long-run in the form of reduced maintenance cost.

 Architects design the house, keeping all things in perspective – amenities, adequate water supply, proper drainage, aesthetics, etc. Due to this, the resale value of the home increases.

-Cost of Building a House in Bangalore depends on the demand and supply in the real estate market
+Building a House depends on the demand and supply in the real estate market

 The cost involved in building a house in Bangalore including labour and material is priced around Rs 1350 to Rs 1450 per sq ft.
 Mumbai, Delhi, Chennai, Hyderabad and Kolkata are important metropolitan cities of India.
 Obviously, day to day living is more expensive in these cities in comparison to that of the other cities.
 But every coin has 2 sides and so do these cities.
 Though they are expensive, they provide a lot of opportunities for earning daily bread to millions of people.

 However, owing to a large number of people migrating every day into these cities, the current cost of building a house Bangalore depends on the real estate industry seems to be shooting up.
 It is next to impossible to find accommodation within budget in this city.

 It has turned into a nightmare.
 The Architects role is to plan and design house plans which can reduce the cost of the building to a certain extent.